MaynaCM/Mycropython-Lessons/README.md

 # Mycropython-Lessons
 All my exercises and knowledge obtained along my Micropython course will be here
-- All exercises are test in the Raspberry Pi Pico
+- All exercises are tested in the Raspberry Pi Pico